 Once you’ve suited up with a rented helmet, life vest and board, get in line for a spin around a manmade lake for a sport that’s similar to snowboarding.
 Grab on to the handle bar and an overhead cable system will tow you down the straightaways and around the curves.
 It takes some practices and beginners can try it out on a smaller lake.
 The thrill seekers behind Hydrous Wake Parks have two locations in DFW: one at Allen Station and one in Little Elm on Lake Lewisville.
+Try the Aqua Park, an agility course in the water, only at the Little Elm location.
 Admission: One-hour cable passes are $20 for teens and adults.
 Passes are available for one hour, two hours and four hours.
 Bring your own equipment or rent for small fee.

 Little Elm, 214/310-1105

 If you’re hesitant to step foot into a murky lake, you must visit this serene spot in Fort Worth.
 The spring-fed lake has water park features including diving boards, slides and even a trapeze, but the water is filtered and chemically treated, so it feels more like a pool.
 Through Labor Day, you can walk on the sandy bottom, spread out your towels on the beach under shade trees, and bring your own picnic or grab a snack from the concession stands.
 Admission is $15 for adults, $5 for ages 1–6 and free for kids under one.